Australia's Population Growth is Extraordinary – and Hard to Justify

 Infrastructure cost-shifting loads the cost of roads, water, sewerage, and parks onto new developments, making housing more expensive to build and therefore less of it gets built.

+These are not isolated frictions.
+They are the predictable output of a system that gives existing residents the power to veto new housing.
 The cumulative effect is a market that cannot clear.
 Demand arrives.
 Supply cannot respond.
 Prices rise.
 Renters and first home buyers absorb the pain while established homeowners quietly appreciate the outcome.

 What Would Actually Help